Inventor-Redux/Redocs/docs/inventor-reference/index.md

-# Flow Reference
+# Inventor Reference

-This document contains information regarding all the blocks and triggers in inventor
+This document contains information regarding all the blocks and triggers in Inventor